 - (1) felt piece – Use the non-adhesive kind.
 I prefer the thicker felt over the very thin.
 The link in the supply list features a felt variety that is ideal.

 The fun part about this box is that you can cross stitch whatever you would like!
 If you enjoy coming up with your own patterns and designs, this is a project that you would like.
-However, if you are like me and prefer to attempt a tried and true design for your first cross stitch wood box project, here are a few resources to get designs:
+However, if you are like me and prefer to attempt a tried and true design for your first cross stitch wood box project, search for resources and pre-created designs online.

 Follow the pattern or your own design to cross stitch the box top.
 Once it is complete, carefully cut a piece out of the felt to line the back of the box (so that the threads and back of the pattern are not shown when the box is open).
 Use the hot glue gun to secure it in place.